 - Getting your message across in a concise and straightforward fashion means also a catchy subject line.
 Pretty much like when doing marketing for businesses, right?

 - In order to ensure privacy, hide email recipients with the BCC feature;

-- If you need taking their pulse or obtaining consent on different topics, include a link to a digital form.
+- If you need to take their pulse or obtain consent on different topics, include a link to a digital form.
 You are welcome to try our form builder interface for free.
 You can even integrate our forms with the lovely MailChimp platform, if you are using the class newsletter in a professional manner.

 Pro tip: use a student data tracking form to send to each family.
 This one helps students monitor their progress throughout the year.

 3. Social media

 Facebook or Twitter can be excellent environments to connect with K-12 families.
 Invite parents to follow your class pages and create a strong social media presence.